Serpico: Background

 Pacino was shortly distracted from the project by an offer to play the lead in Lenny, but ultimately he turned it down.
-To prepare for Serpico, he rode with police officers for a night, but he decided it was not enough.
+To prepare for Serpico, he rode with police officers for a night, but he decided that it was not enough.
 A method actor, he felt that he needed to spend time with Serpico.
-Pacino and Serpico met several times in Montauk, New York, where the actor rented a house for the summer season.
+Pacino and Serpico met several times in Montauk, New York, where the actor rented a house for the summer.
 Pacino was moved by Serpico's conviction to reform the NYPD, and became more committed to the project.
 In character, Pacino often walked through areas of the city that were considered dangerous at the time.
-While waiting in traffic, he attempted to arrest a truck driver, as he was enraged by the exhaust fumes.
-He was refused service at a Manhattan restaurant for the appearance he kept for the film.
+While waiting in traffic, he attempted to arrest a truck driver, for he was enraged by the exhaust fumes.
+He was refused service at a Manhattan restaurant for the appearance that he kept for the film.